open-telemetry/opentelemetry-js-contrib/plugins/node/opentelemetry-instrumentation-winston/README.md

 If the OpenTelemetry SDK is not configured with a Logger provider, then this will be a no-op.

-Log sending can be disabled with the `disableLogSending: true` option.
+Log sending can be enabled with the `disableLogSending: false` option.
 Log sending is only available for Winston version 3 and later.

 ```bash
 npm install --save @opentelemetry/winston-transport